-The Neptune Lounge, the ship's main show lounge, is spacious enough to seat 400 passengers for twice-nightly performances.
+Because there is no big theatre onboard, the Neptune Lounge on Deck 6 is the ship's main show lounge.
+It is spacious enough to seat 400 passengers for twice-nightly performances.
 Don't expect anything too cutting edge there.
 Competently performed small production shows are on offer, alongside some decent singing, comedy and magic acts, but you won't see anything to set the world on fire.
 The variety, though, is excellent, and the shows and guest acts are tailored exactly to the tastes of the age group, ranging from Swing and Rat Pack to ABBA.

-This is a civilised, very British ship for people who like to dress for and take time over dinner (the main event of the evening).
-They largely regard showtime as an opportunity to be gently entertained while sipping digestifs.
-Because the shows are so popular, the Neptune Lounge tends to fill up quickly after the first dinner seating, often with standing room only.
-It's where the buzz happens at night.
+There are two nightly performances, at 7:15 p.m. and 8:45 p.m., and because the shows are so popular, the Neptune Lounge tends to fill up quickly after the first dinner seating, often with standing room only.
 Waiters circulate to take drinks orders before the show, but there's a small bar on the side that also fills up quickly; you can see the stage from there, although not fully.
 The later show is less busy.

 The busy programme of regular onboard activities during the day includes everything from quizzes, crosswords and bridge to a selection of fitness classes, table tennis, shuffleboard, darts, putting and carpet bowls.
 Because Fred.
 Olsen passengers are typically keen dancers, there's opportunity for dancing to The Boudicca Orchestra in the Neptune Lounge before the nightly shows and at occasional tea dances.
 All the daytime entertainment is pretty low-key, though; there's no loud entertainment team trying to round people up for knobby knees contests or anything equally undignified.

 Since the 2011 refit, which did away with the craft room on Deck 4, the Heligan restaurant is also used as the crafts area during the day, when watercolour classes are held there.